josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-Canceling a previous `searchHeroes()` Observable doesn't actually abort a pending HTTP request.
+Canceling a previous `searchHeroes()` Observable does not actually abort a pending HTTP request.
 Unwanted results are discarded before they reach your application code.

 </div>